-- Hosting bid fee shall be paid at the time of submission of the bid which shall be returned to the host upon successful completion of all host requirements and return of all supplies to Baseball Canada.
-Post event host requirements include: Submission of post-event report, submission of financial report, return of Baseball Canada banners, unsold merchandise in good condition and payment of merchandise invoice, and other supplies provided by Baseball Canada - Hosting fee to be paid based upon a mutually agreed payment schedule. - In order for the bond to be returned, the host committee shall complete all tasks outlined in the hosting agreement and this guide.
+- Hosting bid bond (\$1000) shall be paid at the time of submission of the bid which shall be returned to the host upon successful completion of all host requirements and return of all supplies to Baseball Canada.
+Post event host requirements include: Submission of post-event report, submission of financial report, return of Baseball Canada banners, unsold merchandise in good condition payment of merchandise invoice, payment of profit sharing balance, and return of any other supplies provided by Baseball Canada - Hosting fee (\$7500 for all events but 19U Women's and Women's, which is \$1000) to be paid based upon a mutually agreed payment schedule. - In order for the bond to be returned, the host committee shall complete all tasks outlined in the hosting agreement and this guide.
 The bid fee will be returned less any fine amounts issued per Appendix L

-FINANCIAL CONTROLS/REPORTING
+BASEBALL CANADA CHAMPIONSHIPS HOSTING GUIDE FINANCIAL CONTROLS/REPORTING